William Larnach: Early career

 Larnach was born in the Hunter Region, north of Sydney, Australia, the son of John Larnach, a station owner and Emily daughter of James Mudie.
 He was well-connected.
 For example his uncle Donald Larnach became a director of the Australian board of the Bank of New South Wales in 1846 and after his retirement to England became one of the leading financial authorities in the City of London.
-Larnach was also a family friend of W. J. T. Clarke, said at that time to be the richest man in Australasia.
+Larnach was also a family friend of William John Turner Clarke, said at that time to be the richest man in Australasia.
 In his late twenties, after his 1859 marriage to Eliza Jane Guise, daughter of Richard Guise, Larnach joined the Bank of New South Wales.
-By 1867 he was their Geelong branch manager and after an extended holiday in Europe with his family he was picked by the London board of the Bank of Otago to replace their New Zealand manager.
+By 1867, he was their Geelong branch manager and after an extended holiday in Europe with his family he was picked by the London board of the Bank of Otago to replace their New Zealand manager.
 Larnach arrived in Dunedin in September 1867 and took up his new post.

 He soon became quite prosperous, gathering large amounts of money through land speculation, farming investments, and a timber business.
 Between 1873 and 1887, Larnach constructed a large mansion, on the ridge of Otago Peninsula.
 Originally named "The Camp" by Larnach, it is now known as "Larnach Castle".
 Larnach himself took up residence in 1874.
 He was appointed a Companion of the Order of St Michael and St George in the 1879 Birthday Honours.